The Coast Starlight

 Children under the age of 9 are not allowed in the theater.

-Tuesday, June 17 at 6:45pm: Join us for a free, first read-thru of The 39 Steps at our Rice Village location, 2540 Times Blvd.
+Monday, January 12 at 6:45pm: Join us for a free, first read-thru of The Coast Starlight at our Rice Village location, 2540 Times Blvd.
 You get to be a fly on the wall for the very first rehearsal, hearing the cast read the play aloud for the first time together.
 Connect with the production from it’s very beginning and then see the arc of the process when you come back to see the full show.
 RSVP here.

-Pride Night: July 31 Starting at 6:15pm, join us for our pre-show Happy Hour & the SingOUT Cabaret Special thanks to media sponsor OutSmart Magazine and event sponsor “The Gowrie Conspiracy.”
+Pride Night: Feb.
+19 at 6:15pm, join us for our pre-show Happy Hour & then the SingOUT Cabaret starting at 6:45pm!
+Special thanks to media sponsor OutSmart Magazine and event sponsor Riven Productions HTX!

 Closing Weekend Party: